Ecwid/ecwid-api-docs/includes/_combinations.md

 price | number | Variation price.
 Omitted if the variation inherits the base product's price. wholesalePrices | Array\<*WholesalePrice*\> |  Sorted array of the variation's wholesale price tiers (quantity limit and price).
 Omitted if the variation inherits the base product's tiered price settings. weight | number | Variation weight in the units defined in store settings.
 Omitted if the variation inherits the base product's weight. warningLimit | number | The minimum 'warning' amount of the product items in stock for this variation, if set.
 When the variation in stock amount reaches this level, the store administrator gets an email notification.
-Omitted if the variation inherits the base product's settings.
+Omitted if the variation inherits the base product's settings attributes | Array\<*AttributeValue*\> | Variation's UPC attribute and its value compareToPrice | number | Variation's sale price displayed strike-out in the customer frontend *Omitted if empty*

 #### OptionValue
 Field | Type | Description